foundersandcoders/ws-tdd-node-server/README.md

 test('Home route returns a status code of 200', (t) => {
 })
 ```
 - Supertest is given the argument of ```router```.
-We then define the type of request (here we are saying we want to make a `get` request to the home route '/' and the content type), and end with a callback function with the error and response.
+We then define the type of request (here we are saying we want to make a `GET` request to the home route `'/'` and the content type), and end with a callback function with the error and response.
 ```javascript
 // Home Route
 test('Home route returns a status code of 200', (t) => {